wren-lang/wren/doc/site/modules.markdown

     import "a"

     // a.wren
+    var A = "a variable"
     import "b" for B
-    var A = "a variable"

     // b.wren
+    import "a" for A
     var B = "b variable"

-    import "a" for A
+Now when we run it, we get:

+1. Execute `import "a"` in "main.wren".
+That suspends "main.wren".
+2. Define `A` in "a.wren".
+2. Execute `import "b"` in "a.wren".
+That suspends "a.wren".
+3. Execute `import "a"` in "b.wren".
+Since "a" is already in the module map, this does *not* suspend it.
+It looks up `A`, which has already been defined, and binds it.
+4. Define `B` in "b.wren".
+5. Complete "b.wren".
+6. Look up `B` in "b.wren" and bind it in "a.wren".
+7. Resume "a.wren".

 This sounds super hairy, but that's because cyclic dependencies are hairy in general.
-The key point here is that Wren can handle them in the rare cases where you need them.
+The key point here is that Wren *can* handle them in the rare cases where you need them.